NHSDigital/nhs-notify-supplier-api/README.md

 - By default it will run `make config` when the container is first setup
 - The [SDK](sdk) folder is excluded from all pre reqs
 - DO NOT make manual changes to the [SDK](sdk), instead [build](#build) it
+- The SDK folder is excluded from git commits, and will be built as part of the CI/CD pipeline and released as a GitHub release.

 ## Build